A landscape of contact manifolds via rational SFT: Rational symplectic field theory

 \subsection{Notations on symplectic topology}

 We first briefly recall the basics of symplectic and contact topology.
 A (co-oriented) contact manifold $(Y,\xi)$ is a $2n-1$ dimensional manifold with a (co-oriented) hyperplane distribution $\xi$ such that there is a one form $\alpha$ with $\xi=\ker \alpha$, $\alpha \wedge (\rd \alpha)^{n-1}\ne0$ and $\alpha$ induces the co-orientation on $\xi$.
 Such one form $\alpha$ is called a contact form and we will call $(Y,\alpha)$ a strict contact manifold.
-Given a contact form $\alpha$, the Reeb vector field $R_{\alpha}$ is characterized by $\alpha(R_{\alpha})=0,\iota_{R_\alpha}\rd \alpha=0$.
+The manifold $Y$ will always assumed to be closed.
+Given a contact form $\alpha$, the Reeb vector field $R_{\alpha}$ is characterized by $\alpha(R_{\alpha})=1,\iota_{R_\alpha}\rd \alpha=0$.
 We say a contact form $\alpha$ is non-degenerate iff all Reeb orbits are non-degenerate.
 Any contact form can be perturbed into a non-degenerate contact form and in particular, every contact manifold admits non-degenerate contact forms.
 Throughout this paper $(Y,\alpha)$ is always assumed to be a strict contact manifold with a non-degenerate contact form unless specified otherwise.